-Note: If you have a temporary assist device placed both intra-op and post-op, code the intra-op placement.

-Ventricular Assist Devices
+Note: If you have a temporary a intra-op placement. ssist device placed both intra-op and post-op, code the Ventricular Assist Devices

 Note that only long-term durable devices should be included in the VAD section.
 If the device is used as a temporary assist device.
 Code as Temporary Assist Device in field CathBasAssist (SEQ 3786).